aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 YYYY/MM/DD hh:mm:ss Waiting for ticket assignment
 ```

-3. In three other terminal windows, repeat the steps above.
+3. In three other terminal windows, go to the `integration/clients/ncat` directory and type the `go run main.go -frontend <global_accelerator_address>:50504  -latencyUsEast1 10 -latencyUsEast2 30` command.
 You should have a similar output to the sample below, showing the connection to the Frontend server, the game server assigned to the client and the connection to the game server:
 ```bash
 YYYY/MM/DD hh:mm:ss Connecting to Open Match Frontend YYYY/MM/DD hh:mm:ss Ticket ID: cdfu6mqgqm6kj18qr880